Texts, articles and reviews with the label: 'multidisciplinarity'

 God in the brain?
 Religious experience from neuroscience

 summary: Neuroscience can consider studying religious experience; this approach can also be of great interest to Theology.
-Both lines open up an interdisciplinary field of study that allows us to reflect on Theology in relation to the sciences and as a requirement of thought.
+Both lines open a field of interdisciplinary study that allows us to reflect on Theology in relation to the sciences and as a requirement of thought.

 Author: José Manuel Giménez-Amaya